96boards/website/README.md

 ### Editing a Page

-Find the page you are looking to edit in the _pages directory.
-Modify any content you wish.
+Find the page you are looking to edit in the [_pages](https://github.com/96boards/website/tree/develop/_pages) directory.
+Modify the content that you would like to make changes to and then follow the instructions in the [Contributions](#Contributions) section.
+If you have any queries then feel free to post an issue in this repo.

 ### Adding a Page

-Pages are located in the _pages directory within this repo.
+Locate the [_pages](https://github.com/96boards/website/tree/develop/_pages) directory and create a new markdown file in the format of `page_name.md`.
+Jekyll pages consist of a front matter block and main content.
+We are using a custom layout for most of these pages but you can simply copy the content from another page and change the title and permalink accordingly.
+Then follow the instructions in the [Contributions](#Contributions) section.
+If you have any queries then feel free to post an issue in this repo.

 ******

 ## Blog Posts

+Posts are located in the [_posts](https://github.com/96boards/website/tree/develop/_posts) directory of this repo and are organised in year / month directories.
+Posts are written in markdown and contain a front matter block which provides metadata for a given page.

-Below are basic guides on ediitng/adding blog posts but for a more in-depth guide then please view the theme documentation on adding blog posts [here](https://github.com/linaro-marketing/jumbo-jekyll-theme/wiki/AddingPosts).
+Below are basic guides on editing/adding blog posts but for a more in-depth guide then please view the theme documentation on adding blog posts [here](https://github.com/linaro-marketing/jumbo-jekyll-theme/wiki/AddingPosts).

 ### Editing a Blog Post

+Locate the blog post you wish to make changes to in the [_posts](https://github.com/96boards/website/tree/develop/_posts) folder.
+Make your changes as required and then follow the [contribution guide](#Contributions).

 ### Adding a Blog Post

+The easiest way to add a blog post is to copy a previous post and edit/remove the front matter to your requirements.
+Make sure to change the date specified in the file name since posts are organised/displayed based on this data (e.g 2020-01-13-your-blog-title.md).
+Update the date, title, tags and other front matter fields as required.
+Add a high resolution image to the /assets/images/blog directory and then update the image field with the path to your image.
+Once ready, follow the [contribution guide](#Contributions) to create a pull request with your new blog post.

 ******